-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the East Feliciana Parish Assessor's office financial statements.
-The supplemental information schedules listed in the table of contents are presented for the purpose of additional analysis and are not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the East Feliciana Parish Assessor's basic financial statements.
+The other supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.